sagemath/trac_to_gh/Issue 5035.md

 # Issue 5035: get doctest coverage of matrix_generic_dense.pyx up to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5035

 Original creator: was